-- E-mobility, EV charging infrastructure - ERP and billing systems for optimization of operating cost.
-This includes energy-efficiency initiatives - Services on demand (such as cleaning, catering, etc.) - Improved efficiency through occupancy sensing - Net Zero energy facilities
+- E-mobility and EV charging infrastructure - ERP and billing systems for optimization of operating cost, including energy-efficiency initiatives - Services on demand (such as cleaning, catering, etc.) - Improved efficiency through occupancy sensing - Net Zero energy facilities

-BMS Market by Application Area

-According to multiple reports, security and operations applications make up almost 36 percent of the building automation market.
+Figure 4: BMS Market by Application Area (Global Building Automation Systems Market Share by Systems - Transparency Market Research) According to multiple reports, security and operations applications make up almost 36 percent of the building automation market.
 This surpasses the traditional HVAC applications, which used to be the largest sub-segment prior to the advent of IoT in the building automation.